Shoop v. Twyford: Justice Breyer's dissent

 In his dissent, which Justices Sotomayor and Kagan joined, Justice Stephen Breyer wrote that he would not consider the merits of this case due to his belief that the court of appeals lacked the "jurisdiction to hear the State's interlocutory appeal."
 He admitted that courts of appeals have the jurisdiction to review "final decisions of the district courts," but they do not tend to hear interlocutory appeals, an appeal in which a certain part of the ruling is disputed.
 At the same time, the general case is still ongoing.
 He stated that hearing "too many" interlocutory appeals would add delays to the judicial system.

 Additionally, he wrote that the court's extension of the collateral order doctrine to include "transportation orders" would resolve the question between state sovereignty and the merit of the prisoner's claim for a few reasons.
-(1) Transportation orders do not seem to be "especially important," (2) the court "overstates" the impact of "transportation orders" on state sovereignty, (3) some interlocutory appeals are unwise to use of courts time.
+(1) Transportation orders do not seem to be "especially important," (2) the court "overstates" the impact of "transportation orders" on state sovereignty, (3) some interlocutory appeals are unwise to use of the courts' time.